-Home Ownership Bond Programs The Home Ownership Bond Programs were created through various single-family trust agreements and are restricted as to their use.
+Home Ownership Bond Programs The Home Ownership Bond Programs were created through singlefamily trust agreements and are restricted as to their use.
 The proceeds of individual bond issues are used to purchase qualifying mortgage loans for single-family residential units.

-The Agency's former FirstHome Mortgage (FirstHome) program was funded with tax-exempt mortgage revenue bonds, and the mortgage loans are reported in Mortgage loans receivable and Mortgage loans receivable, net in the 1998 Home Ownership Bond Program.
-Mortgage loans related to the former 2009 Home Ownership Bond Program were consolidated in the 1998 Home Ownership Program after the defeasance of the related bonds as described in Note D, "Bonds Payable."
-Mortgage loans interest income related to the Home Ownership Bond Programs is reported in Interest on mortgage loans.
+The Agency's former FirstHome program was funded with tax-exempt mortgage revenue bonds, and the mortgage loans are reported in Mortgage loans receivable and Mortgage loans receivable, net in the 1998 Home Ownership Bond Program.
+Mortgage loan interest income related to the Home Ownership Bond Programs is reported in Interest on mortgage loans.